quantity-digital/commerce-quickpay/README.md

 ## Requirements

-This plugin requires Craft CMS 3.5 and Craft Commerce 3.2.0 or later.
+This plugin requires PHP 8.0, Craft CMS ^4.0 and Craft Commerce ^4.0 or later.

 ## Installation